erossdev/open-golf-course-db/README.md

 # Included Courses

-Right now, there are over 13,000 courses only in the USA.
+Right now, there are over 10,000 courses only in the US.
 The long-term plan is to include courses from every country with accurate data.

 # Course Fields